MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Capuno_Del Rio_Crop Recommendation Dataset/README.md

      </p>

 - **Insights:**
-    - **Correlation Heatmap Insight**: The heatmap reveals a notable strong positive correlation between temperature and humidity (0.686), indicating these two environmental factors often increase or decrease together.
+    - **Correlation Heatmap Insight**: The heatmap reveals a notable strong positive correlation between temperature and humidity, indicating these two environmental factors often increase or decrease together.

     - **PCA Scatter Plot Insight**: The plot confirms the dataset has strong discriminatory power, as the 20 crop classes are visually well-separated into distinct clusters in the reduced two-dimensional space.